 Nowhere was Polish symbolism more important during World War 2 than the Warsaw Uprising.
 On the first day of the uprising, August 1, 1944, the Polish flag was raised on top of the city’s biggest skyscraper.
 The aim was to send a message to the Nazi occupiers.

 As the Warsaw Uprising continued over the 63 days, soldiers of the home army wore red and white armbands as they fought to liberate their city.

 Polish symbols during communism

 The Polish Eagle has gone through many changes.
 None more oppressive though, than the change once communism took hold.

 As a symbol of the country bowing to Soviet influence, it lost the golden crown that it had proudly worn for centuries.

 Fun Fact: Poland was the only country in the Eastern block to have no communist symbolism.
 Images of a red star, ears of wheat, sickle and hammers did not make an appearance on any Polish government symbols.

 Protests during the communist era saw heavy use of Polish symbols.

 The logo of the Solidarność (Solidary) movement, responsible for starting upheaval of communism was infamously written in red and white.

-Once communism fell in 1990, it didn’t take long for the eagle to regain its crown.
+Once communism fell in 1990, it didn’t take long for Polish symbol of the eagle to regain its crown.